 Each summer, Snowbird Outfitters hires approximately 100 adults, college-age and older, to help operate our summer program.
 These staff members work alongside church groups, lead student small groups, work recreation, serve meals, clean campus and participate in a variety of worship services and camp activities.

 A Summer Staff member’s main responsibility throughout each week is to invest in the students to which they are “assigned.”
 Each week, SWO hosts dozens of churches from around the country.
 Each staff member will be assigned to a specific church group for the duration of their week, in an approximate 1:4 staff-to-student ratio.
 That staff member will pursue those students throughout each day, eating meals together, going to breakout sessions, hanging out during free time, and participating in small group time, with the driving force of a God-centered love and a passion to participate in Gospel-centered discipleship and evangelism.

-Summer Staff applications are available each year (October 12 — January 25).
+Summer Staff applications are available each winter.
 Ask about earning college internship credit when you apply!

 Note: Must be at least one year out of high school and 18 years of age to apply.